d3b4g/leonids/_posts/split.md

 ## Introduction
 This is the Second challenge from ROP Emporium, named "Split".
-In this i am, going to write a small ROP chain to complete this challenge.
-Going to use radare2 as much as i can, just for the sake of learning the tool.
+In this challenge we have to create a small ROP Chain which execute system and give us the flag to complete the challenge.
+In this iam going to use radare2 as much as i can, just for the sake of learning the tool.
 Radare2 is a complete framework for reverse-engineering and analyzing binaries.

 ###### Challenge Description
 Combine elements from the ret2win challenge that have been split apart to beat this challenge.
 Learn how to use another tool whilst crafting a short ROP chain.